ipoom-jeong/resume_ipoom/content/_index.md

         * Artificial Intelligence Circuits and Systems (AICAS 2022)
         #### **External Reviewer**
         * IEEE Transactions on Emerging Topics in Computing (TETC)
+        * IEEE Transactions on Computers (TC)
+        * IEEE Journal on Emerging and Selected Topics in Circuits and Systems (JETCAS)
+        * IEEE Computer Architecture Letters (CAL)
         * ACM Transactions on Architecture and Code Optimization (TACO)
-        * IEEE Computer Architecture Letters (CAL)
         * Microprocessors and Microsystems
-        * IEEE Journal on Emerging and Selected Topics in Circuits and Systems (JETCAS)

     design:
       # Choose how many columns the section has.
 Valid values: '1' or '2'.
       columns: '1'